 Customers that generate electric power with FERC qualifying facilities status may take advantage of Schedule SQF.
-Schedule SQF is available to generation facilities up to 100 kilowatts who do not have any other generator connected to the distribution grid.
+Schedule SQF is available to generation facilities less than or equal to 100 kilowatts (alternating current or “AC”) who do not have any other generator connected to the distribution grid.
 Under Schedule SQF, the kilowatt-hours produced by the customer and sent to the distribution grid will be credited each month on the customer's electric bill.
-Special provisions are made under Schedule SQF for generators less than 50 kilowatts that use renewable energy resources such as solar, wind, and/or biofuels.
+Special billing provisions are made under Schedule SQF for generators less than 50 kilowatts that use renewable energy resources such as solar, wind, and/or biofuels.

 Generators Over 100 kW

-For generators over 100 kilowatts, please refer to Schedule LQF, which addresses billing and related matters for Nonfirm Energy Purchased from Large Qualifying Facilities.
+For FERC qualifying facilities with capacity over 100 kilowatts (AC), please refer to Schedule LQF, which addresses billing and related matters for Nonfirm Energy Purchased from Large Qualifying Facilities.
 With respect to requesting to interconnect a generator over 100 kilowatts, please click here and Entergy Texas will contact you.

-Customers who wish to use Schedule SQF (or to increase/change the size of their qualifying generator) can do so by installing generation equipment approved by Entergy for interconnecting with Entergy's electrical distribution grid.
-Approved generation systems must comply with Entergy's Interconnection Standard.
-For a copy of Entergy's Safety and Interconnection Standard, click here for "Distributed Energy Resource Standards for Distribution Interconnection."
+Customers who wish to use Schedule SQF (or to increase/change the size of their qualifying generator) can do so by installing generation equipment approved by Entergy Texas for interconnecting with Entergy Texas' electrical distribution grid.
+Approved generation systems must comply with Entergy Texas' Distribution Interconnection Process.
+Please click here for "Distributed Energy Resource Standards for Distribution Interconnection."
 In addition, interconnections of distributed-scale generators in Texas are governed by requirements specified in Schedule IPODG.

-To install a generator under Schedule SQF or to increase/change the size of an existing generator to be connected to Entergy Texas's distribution grid, the customer must submit all of the following for systems under 15 AC kW once the system is complete and properly operating.
+To install a generator under Schedule SQF or to increase/change the size of an existing generator taking service under SQF to be connected to Entergy Texas' distribution grid, the customer must submit all of the following for systems under 15 AC kW once the system is complete and properly operating.
 Systems 15 AC kW or higher MUST have pre-approval before installation.

 In addition to submitting the above information, the following requirements must be met:

 - Pay for the reasonable costs of connecting, switching, metering, transmission, distribution, safety provisions and administrative costs that are directly related to the interconnection and in excess of the corresponding costs if interconnection did not occur.
 Please see Schedule IPODG for pre-interconnection fees.
-Interconnection costs shall be paid by the qualifying facility (QF) prior to any purchase of energy by the Company.
+Interconnection costs shall be paid by the qualifying facility (QF) prior to any purchase of energy by Entergy Texas.

-- Have a labeled manual disconnect approved by the utility on the outside (available to Entergy 24 hours a day with no notice).
+- Have an approved labeled manual disconnect on the outside (available to Entergy Texas 24 hours a day with no notice).
 Information on labeling requirements.

-- Have safety measures that prevent the generator from feeding electricity to the utility when the line is non-energized, in an abnormal voltage or frequency situation, or cause a degradation of the safety or quality of power on the electrical grid (control packages are available to do this.)
+- Have safety measures that prevent the generator from feeding electricity to the Utility when the line is non-energized or in an abnormal voltage or frequency situation, or that cause a degradation of the safety or quality of power on the electrical grid.
+(Control packages are available to do this.)

 - Meet performance and safety standards including: